mjpatter88/emu-chip8/README.md

 TODO:
 1) DONE: Input a filename to use as a ROM.
-2) Read from the ROM and correctly initialize memory.
+2) DONE: Read from the ROM and correctly initialize memory.
+3) Keep count on cycles and only run at 60 mhz.
-3) Implement each opcode
+4) Implement each opcode
-4) DONE: Draw screen using SDL
+5) DONE: Draw screen using SDL
-5) Handle input using SDL
+6) Handle input using SDL
-6) Add sample ROMs and include a link.
+7) Add sample ROMs and include a link.
-7) Add the "fontset" functionality.
+8) Add the "fontset" functionality.